-Irishman Creek station, a high-country sheep farm near Lake Tekapo, is threaded with mountain streams that are shallow in summer and fast-flowing at other times.
+Irishman Creek station, a high-country sheep farm near Lake Tekapo, is threaded with mountain streams that are shallow in summer and often fast-flowing in other seasons.
 In the 1950s the farm’s owner, Bill Hamilton, and his employees developed and patented a plywood boat powered by a jet propulsion unit to navigate these rivers.
 In 2009 Hamilton Jet employed over 300 people at its Christchurch factory.
 It had a network of distributors in 50 countries supplying jet-boat engines for patrol boats, passenger ferries, rescue craft and recreational vessels.

 Montgomery’s mooring system

-In the 1980s, when aged 19, Christchurch man Peter Montgomery began working as a deck officer on cargo ships.
+In the 1980s, aged 19, Christchurch man Peter Montgomery began working as a deck officer on cargo ships.
 A fatal accident on the Melbourne docks convinced him that the traditional method of mooring ships, using heavy ropes called hawsers, was dangerous and inefficient.
-After 12 years’ work he invented a vacuum suction system that is far faster and safer, although initially more expensive.
+After 12 years’ work he invented a vacuum suction system that was much faster and safer, although initially more expensive.
 The following year it was installed on a New Zealand inter-island ferry.
 In 2007 Montgomery’s firm merged with a large Dutch company to market his invention worldwide.

 Roycroft’s amphibious car

-Living at Manukau Heads, Terry Roycroft had either a short boat trip or a long car drive in order to get to Auckland.
+Living at Manukau Heads, Terry Roycroft had either a short boat trip or a long car drive to get to Auckland.
 He developed and patented a car that can retract its wheels to become a jet boat.
 His neighbour, businessman Alan Gibbs, bought the idea and developed it into the Aquada, an amphibious sports car that can travel at 160 kilometres an hour on land and 50 kilometres an hour on water.